 So how did I, a woman who had PMDD go from experiencing severe PMS symptoms to not experiencing PMS at all?

 I'd love to tell you it was some quick fix and there's some secret.
 That's not how hormones or the woman's body works.
-What I needed to do was approach my health through using my cycle more strategically, which is why I created the PMDD Program.
+What I needed to do was approach my health through using my cycle more strategically, which is why I created the Moody Meltdowns to Balanced Bombshell Program.

-Here are the three things that helped me kickstart getting rid of PMDD:
+Here are the three things that helped me start healing PMDD:

 1. Nixing coffee (it can impact our gut health and most of your serotonin is made in the lining of your stomach!)